 ASF can be spread directly between sick and healthy pigs.
 This happens through contact with the blood, tissues, secretions and excretions from infected pigs.
 Animals that recover may become persistent carriers of the virus.
 Their role in the spread of the disease is not fully understood.

 The virus also persists in the body tissues after death.
 The virus can survive for several months in fresh pork and processed pork products, which can be a risk for transmitting disease.
-One of the most common ways ASF is spread from country to country is through people feeding pigs uncooked food scraps that are infected with the virus.
+1 of the most common ways ASF is spread from country to country is through people feeding pigs uncooked food scraps that are infected with the virus.
 The virus is not a human food safety risk.